QUT-AMS/Constitution/Role-Descriptions.md

 ## Vice President
 > [!NOTE]
-> Requires previous QUT AMS Executive experience, 4-6 hours per week, in-person event attendance expected
+> Requires previous QUT AMS Executive experience, 4-6 hours per week, in-person event attendance required

 The Vice-President is the understudy to the President and will fill in for the President if the President is away.
 The Vice-President is also the strategic planning director and works closely with the President to ensure club operations are in line with our objectives.